qdm12/gluetun-wiki/setup/advanced/vpn-port-forwarding.md

 ## Native integrations

-VPN server side port forwarding is currently implemented natively into Gluetun for the following providers:
+VPN server side port forwarding is implemented natively into Gluetun for the following providers:

 - **Private Internet Access**, [more information](../providers/private-internet-access.md)
 - **ProtonVPN**, [more information](../providers/protonvpn.md)